dev-yoonik/YK-Face-DotNetCore-SDK/README.md

 ## Example

-Keep in mind that the following FaceClient methods Yoonik.Services.Client which uses HttpClient to handle the API calls.
-In Services we use 'EnsureSuccessStatusCode()', so in case an HTTP Response fails an exception is thrown and can be caught right here at this abstraction level.
+Keep in mind that the following FaceClient methods use Yoonik.Services.Client which uses HttpClient to handle the API calls.
+Here its used 'EnsureSuccessStatusCode()', in case an HTTP Response has a non success HTTP Status Code a exception is thrown and can be caught right here at this abstraction level.

-For more information feel free to dig around at [YooniK Services Client](https://github.com/dev-yoonik/YK-Services-Client-DotNetCore/)
+For more information feel free to dig around at [YooniK.Services.Client](https://github.com/dev-yoonik/YK-Services-Client-DotNetCore/)

 Use it: